Elise Stefanik moves to quickly consolidate GOP support as Liz Cheney replacement: 'The fix is in' - KTVZ

 “I reject wholeheartedly identity politics.
 That said, clearly a leadership team is strongest when it has diversity,” a lawmaker said.
 “In my office, I would be embarrassed to have my top four or five leaders all be of one gender or the other.”

+For her part, Stefanik has gained a lot of popularity within the conference for her efforts to help expand the party’s outreach to women and female candidates.
+She’s also seen as one of the conference’s leaders in small-dollar fundraising, a tool that became a major booster during the Trump years.

+One source told CNN that Stefanik’s efforts to help members expand their own outreach in that area hasn’t gone unnoticed.

-But perhaps the clearest sign that Cheney is ousted from her post is that even her allies have not rallied behind her to push back against her increasingly vocal opponents.
+But perhaps the clearest sign that Cheney could be ousted from her post is that even her allies have not rallied behind her to push back against her increasingly vocal opponents.

 A Republican lawmaker who plans to support Cheney when her position comes to a conference vote admitted to CNN, “She does not survive.”

-Note: This story has been updated with additional reporting Tuesday.